Slow Cooker Pork Tenderloin and Potatoes

 You all know I adore and live for a solid slow cooker recipe, and this one is here to woo and wow you.
 It’s a simple meal, but don’t let that discourage you from firing up the slow cooker and giving it a try.
 What it offers in flavor and heartiness makes it seem like a much more complicated recipe than it actually is!

-I also love Slow Cooker Pork Tenderloin and Potatoes because you cook the potatoes in a foil pouch instead of all together.
-The slow cooker cooks the potatoes perfectly but they don’t get soggy because they aren’t sitting in juices.
+• One Pot Simplicity: you cook the potatoes in a foil pouch instead of all together – they don’t get soggy because they aren’t sitting in juices.
 You can use whatever potatoes you like and you can even use sweet potatoes or winter squash; they all work well.
-I love that you can cook your main dish pork tenderloin and the side dish at the same time.
-I just added some green beans and frozen peaches to the table and we had an easy and well-rounded dinner on the table in no time.
-Pro Tip: turn the leftover juices into gravy!
-Directions in the recipe notes.

 Slow Cooker Pork Tenderloin and Potatoes make the perfect simple dinner with moist and flavorful pork and potatoes that aren't over cooked or soggy.

-Tips and Tricks for Making Slow Cooker Pork Tenderloin and Potatoes:
+How to Make Slow Cooker Pork Tenderloin and Potatoes

-• The juice that is left in the bottom of the slow cooker is delicious.
-Strain it and serve it “au jus” style, or add it to a sauce pan to make a gravy.
+Yes!
 Just add 3 tablespoons cold water and 1 tablespoon corn starch to a small bowl and whisk together to make a slurry.
-Bring the juice to a simmer and add the cornstarch slurry and stir until thickened, making a simple gravy for the pork and potatoes.
+Bring the juice to a simmer in a small saucepan and add the cornstarch slurry and stir until thickened, making a simple gravy for the pork and potatoes.
+You can also strain it and serve it “au jus” style.

 What is the difference between pork loin and pork tenderloin?